-…that besides animal drugs, CVM also makes sure that animal foods like pet food, medicated feeds (food for big groups of animals that need medicine), feed additives (things like minerals, vitamins, and food colorings that you add to feed), and animal devices (like thermometers) are safe, work the way they’re supposed to, and have proper labels so people know how to use them?
+…that CVM makes sure that animal food, medicated feed, feed additives, and animal devices are safe, work the way they’re supposed to, and have proper labels so people know how to use them?

 …that not everyone who works at CVM is a veterinarian?
-Only 1/4 of us are veterinarians.
-The other 3/4s are people like chemists, microbiologists (scientists who study bacteria), statisticians (scientists who like to work with numbers), teachers, writers, and lawyers.
-We’re all important at CVM!
+Only 1/4, or 25%, of the folks at CVM are veterinarians.
+The other 3/4s, or 75%, are people like chemists, microbiologists, statisticians, pharmacists, writers, and lawyers.
+Everyone is important at CVM!

 ...that animals that are not “major” species, like fish, deer, and sheep, are called “minor” species?”
-We approve drugs to treat all kinds of animals!
+CVM approves drugs to treat all kinds of animals!

-…that we approve drugs to treat honeybees (which are a “minor” species, by the way)?
+…that CVM approves drugs to treat honeybees?
+(Honeybees are a “minor” species, by the way.)

-…that we work with people around the world to make sure that the food you eat from animals (like steak, scrambled eggs, chocolate milk, and vanilla ice cream) is safe?
+…that CVM works with people around the world to make sure that the food you eat from animals (like steak, scrambled eggs, chocolate milk, and vanilla ice cream) is safe?

 Glossary of Terms Used in Pill Bottle Pete

-Animal Device—a tool or piece of equipment used on an animal that serves a specific purpose.
+Animal Device—a tool or piece of equipment for animals that serves a specific purpose.
 For example, a thermometer is an animal device used by a veterinarian to take an animal’s temperature.

-Animal Drug—a medicine that used to treat, cure, diagnose, prevent or make diseases less severe in animals.
+Animal Drug—a medicine that is used to treat, control, or prevent a disease in animals.

-Laboratory—a room or building that has all the tools, machines, chemicals, and other equipment or supplies scientists need to do their experiments.
+Laboratory—a room or building that has all the tools, machines, chemicals, and other equipment and supplies scientists need to do their experiments.

-Medicated Feeds—livestock feeds that contain drugs.
-For a herd of sick cows, it’s easier for the farmer to give the drug to the entire herd at the same time in a medicated feed rather than give the drug to each cow with a syringe or in a pill.
+Medicated Feed—a feed for animals that has an animal drug in it.
+Medicated feed makes it easy to treat big groups of animals and is particularly useful on farms.
+For a herd of sick cows, for example, it’s easier for a farmer to give the drug to the entire herd at the same time in a medicated feed rather than give it to each cow with a syringe or in a pill.

-Microbiologist—a scientist who studies microscopic forms of life, like bacteria (they’re so small the scientist has to use a microscope to see them.)
+Microbiologist—a scientist who studies teeny-tiny (microscopic) forms of life, like bacteria and viruses, that are too small to see with the naked eye.
+They’re so small that the microbiologist has to use a microscope to see them.

 Operation or surgery—a procedure performed by a veterinarian on an animal to fix something that’s wrong or to keep the animal healthy.
 For example, a veterinarian may perform surgery to fix a cat’s broken leg or to spay a female dog so she can’t have puppies.